 Transaction costs reduce returns, and over time, high transaction costs can mean thousands of lost dollars.
 Your goal should be to identify and possibly reduce these transaction costs.

 The truth is that the real estate market is less efficient and less transparent compared to equity market.
-Non-standard pricing and low transparency can become a real issue in the emerging markets.
+Non-standard pricing and low transparency can become a real issue in emerging markets.
 However, in developed markets like US, reliable data is publically available.
 Probably you should check NCREIF Property Index and Property Index Values & Returns from REIT.com to see the kind of data available free of cost.